drbergman/PhysiPKPD/README.md

 [^auc]: Area under the curve (AUC) is a common metric in pharmaceutical sciences measuring the extent of exposure to a substance.

-Let us know if you would like to see a different one included.
+Let us know if you would like to see a different PD model included.
 Unlike PK dynamics, integration with SBML solvers is not implemented.

 #### Damage Accumulation Parameters <a name="dam_pars"></a>